NathanHinthorne/bird-identifier-app/README.md

 ## Future Plans

 - [ ] Add an un-annoying popups for my bird battler game in the life list, and a permanent one in settings or identify page.
+- [ ] Center the app around personalization features to make it feel like a bird "journal".
+This is a major part of what separates it from apps like Merlin.
+  - [ ] Add ability for user to upload their own photo of a bird that will be a substitute for the original photo (maybe using Capacitor Media plugin).
+  - [ ] Add ability for user to write their own short description of a bird that will show up in the life list.
+This will allow users to add their own personal experiences with the bird.
 - [ ] Cache all regional birds in user's file system to allow offline use.
   - Either use the [sqlite capacitor plugin](https://github.com/capacitor-community/sqlite) and phone's storage for that, or connect Firebase directly to android (instead of the current web mode) and then use Firebase's offline storage. [capacitor@preference](https://www.npmjs.com/package/@capacitor/preferences) might also work, but it's meant for lightweight data and not an entire db.
 - [ ] Create forgot password recovery feature with Firebase.